materialsproject/public-docs/methodology/materials-methodology/piezoelectric-constants.md

 ![](../../.gitbook/assets/Cubic\_pic1.png)

-&#x20;_Figure 1: longitudinal piezoelectric modulus-surface for a cubic compound, showing the maximum response in the <111> family of directions._
+ _Figure 1: longitudinal piezoelectric modulus-surface for a cubic compound, showing the maximum response in the <111> family of directions._

 ## Formalism